Al-Harra, Daraa: Ottoman era

-2011 Syrian uprising
+Civil war

-Some of al-Harra's residents have participated in protests against the government of Bashar al-Assad during the ongoing 2011-2012 Syrian uprising.
-The opposition-aligned National Organisation for Human Rights in Syria reported 13 people were killed by the Syrian Army during a tank shelling on al-Harra on 12 May 2011.
+Some residents of al-Harra have participated in protests against the government of Bashar al-Assad during the Syrian Revolution.
+The opposition-aligned National Organisation for Human Rights in Syria reported that 13 people were killed by the Syrian Army during a tank shelling on the city on 12 May 2011.
 Later, on 30 August three demonstrators, including a 13-year-old boy, were killed by government forces in al-Harra as they dispersed a protest there according to the Local Coordination Committees of Syria.

-Syrian Civil War

 On 10 August 2013, the Syrian Army seized the town, formerly under opposition control.
 They freed prisoners held by the Free Syrian Army (FSA) and captured weapons and munitions, following their victory.
 The army reportedly found an almost empty village upon their arrival, since the vast majority of the residents had left their houses due to the ongoing military operations.
 Al-Harra was captured by Syrian rebels during the Daraa offensive in October 2014.
 They also captured Tell al-Harra, the hill adjacent to the town and the site of the Center C, a joint Syrian–Russian signals intelligence listening post.

-On 16 July 2018, the Syrian Army captured the town.
+On 16 July 2018, the Syrian Army recaptured the town.